-Chemistry (18 credits): 121, 122; one of 123, 200 or 225; 311, 312, 313.
-Mathematics (3 credits): 219.
+CHEM (18 credits): 121, 122; one of 123, 200 or 225; 311, 312, MATH (3 credits): 219.

-Physics (9 credits): 101, 102, 103, or 201, 202, 203 One Senior Inquiry (3 credits) - any college-approved SI experience is acceptable; consult with the Biology Department IRIS coordinator in advance for authorization of SI experiences taken outside of the biology department.
-Recommended supporting course: Chemistry 411 Additional courses are recommended and may be required by some schools of medicine: 8 credits American, English or world literature; 6-9 credits social science (psychology and sociology); chemistry 412 or 413; statistics; and calculus 220, 221.
-Medieval and Renaissance Studies Coordinator: THOMAS F. MAYER, Professor (History) B.A., M.A., Michigan State; Ph.D., Minnesota MINOR IN MEDIEVAL AND RENAISSANCE STUDIES.
-21 credits, including ARHI 166 and HIST 110 or 111, one Literature course from the list below, the Senior Project [450], plus 6 credits from courses listed below.
+PHYS (9 credits): 101, 102, 103, or 201, 202, 203 One Senior Inquiry (3 credits) - any college-approved SI experience is acceptable; consult with the biology department IRIS coordinator in advance for authorization of SI experiences taken outside of the biology department.
+Recommended supporting course: CHEM-411 Additional courses are recommended and may be required by some schools of medicine: 8 credits American, English or world literature; 6-9 credits social science (psychology and sociology); CHEM-412 or 413; MATH-315, 316 (statistics); and MATH-220, 221 (calculus).
+Medieval and Renaissance Studies Coordinator: JOSEPH McDOWELL, Professor (English) B.A., M.A., Ohio State; Ph.D., North Carolina MINOR IN MEDIEVAL AND RENAISSANCE STUDIES.
+21 credits, including ARHI-166 and HIST-110 or HIST-111, one literature course from the list below, the Senior Project (450), plus 6 credits from courses listed below.
 No more than 6 credits may be taken from one suffix.
 At least 6 credits must be above 300.
-Specially designed sequence courses and courses approved by the Medieval and Renaissance Studies coordinator will also apply.
+Specially designed sequence courses and courses approved by the Medieval and Renaissance studies coordinator will also apply.
 First-year Latin is highly recommended.
-COURSES (MDHI) MDHI-450 Senior Project (3 Credits) 450 Senior Project (3) Independent research and seminar supervised by faculty who offer courses in the Medieval and Renaissance minor.
+COURSES (MDHI) MDHI-450 Senior Project (3 credits) Independent research and seminar supervised by faculty who offer courses in the Medieval and Renaissance minor.
 Students will work with two faculty members, and a final, interdisciplinary paper will be presented to the Medieval and Renaissance faculty and students.
 Regular meetings will inform seminar participants of each other146s work.
 Additional Courses: